TaitoUnited/full-stack-template/README.md

 #### Temporary basic auth password

-Write down the username/password to the `show-basic-auth` script of `package.json`:
+Write down the username/password to the beginning of this `README.md` file and to the `show-basic-auth` script of `package.json`:

 ```
-"show-basic-auth": "echo Temporary basic auth username/password: TODO",
+"show-basic-auth": "echo Temporary basic auth username/password: ...",
 ```

 #### GitHub settings